 How important is this to my success?

 That’s a Great Question.
-Here’s two success stories.
+Here are two success stories.

 Fran and Isabel, both of whom have a background in theater arts, formed a drama group with the goal that they would assemble a community of interested people who would meet, perform plays for themselves and others and donate some funds to an organization that provides services to the homeless.
 This is a joint venture and not a business, but there are issues to decide and record in order to clarify, avoid misunderstandings and define the purpose and the vision to keep the group on track.
 Fran and Isabel listed every job that would need to be done and divided them between the two of them.